 In the video below, made by evangelicals, the evangelical habitus is satirized.
 “Lost at an evangelical meeting?” the video asks, “Here’s how to do evangelicalism!”

-* Title, post idea, and video stolen from Missives From Marx.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+* Title, post idea, and video stolen from Missives From Marx.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.